Haroldinho/Haroldinho.github.io/_posts/2025-12-20-AI_learning_agent.md

 ## Motivation

-After taking [Kaggle 5 days of AI](https://www.kaggle.com/learn-guide/5-day-agents), I became quite determined to create my own agentic solution.
+After taking [Kaggle 5 days of AI](https://www.kaggle.com/learn-guide/5-day-agents), I became quite determined to create my own agentic solutions.
 This is the first of these projects.
-The project is an effort to create an agentic workflow that demonstrates the use of persistent memory and an adaptation to the user.
+The project is an effort to create an agentic workflow that demonstrates the use of persistent memory and being able to adapt the recomendations to the user's actions.

-The motivation was clear.
-As a self-proclaimed continuous learner, one of the hardest challenge is to evaluate oneself often and early to achieve continuous progress.
-The motivation for the AI learning Coach was to create a learning coach for myself to be more effective in my self-imposed studies.
+As a self-proclaimed continuous learner, one of the toughest challenge is to test myself often and early to achieve continuous progress.
+The motivation for the AI learning Coach was to create a learning coach to help me be more effective in my self-imposed studies ... and maybe it could help others too.

 ## Objectives

-The purpose of the project is to create a group of agents that work together to support the learner every step of the way from deciding what to learn, to creating a learning plan, to assessing the user and providing  him flashcards to get up to speed.
+The main objective is to create a group of agents that work together to support the learner every step of the way from deciding what to learn, to creating a learning plan, to assessing the user and providing flashcards for offline active recall.
+This mixed of online and off-line learning is often used by other continuous learners such as medical students.

 A secondary objective was to start using Google Antigravity.
-Most of the code was built in the Antigravity IDE with Gemini 3.0. after using a few prompts described below.
+Most of the code was built in the Antigravity IDE with Gemini 3.0.
+Pro as the main LLM.

 ## Description

 The project is an automated, full-cycle learning assistant.
-It starts by taking a topic you want to learn, creating a custom curriculum (SMART goal), generating study materials (Anki flashcards), and continuously testing your knowledge to ensure you are ready to advance to the next level.
+It starts by taking a topic you want to learn, creating a custom curriculum with SMART goals, generating study materials (Anki flashcards), and continuously testing your knowledge to ensure you are ready to advance to the next level.

 ## 🤖 The Agents